-Optional, sets the grid state.
-0 = on, 1 = off, omit for no change.
+on \$ Optional, sets the grid state.
+0 = off, 1 = on, omit for no change.

 Returns The state of the grid at the time of the call, or a negative error code.
 Changes made by this function do not cause an immediate redraw.